Vocab-Apps/baserow-translate-plugin/tutorial/STEP2_FIELDTYPES.md

 ## Field Types
 After creating the field models, we need to tell our Baserow plugin how these new fields will behave.
 Let's open a new file: `plugins/translate_plugin/backend/src/translate_plugin/field_types.py`

-The code for the field types will be complicated, so I won't copy it entirely here, you can look at the sample code and copy from there.
+The code for the field types will be complicated, so I won't copy it entirely here, you can look at the sample code and copy from there (https://github.com/Language-Tools/baserow-translate-plugin).
 But i'll cover a few points.

 First, we need to declare the field type properly, the *type* wil uniquely identify the filed, and model_class indicates the field model we'll use to store the atttributes of the field.